 The Master of Science in Data Science delivers a comprehensive framework for processing, modeling, analyzing, and reasoning about data.

-An extensive core curriculum—designed jointly by College of Computer and Informations Sciences and Department of Electrical and Computer Engineering faculty—enables you to develop depth in computational modeling, data collection and integration, data storage and retrieval, data processing, modeling and analytics, and visualization.
-Plus, electives from CCIS, the College of Engineering, or a Northeastern partner college provide an opportunity to explore key contextual areas or more complex technical applications.
+An extensive core curriculum—designed jointly by Khoury College of Computer Sciences and Department of Electrical and Computer Engineering faculty—enables you to develop depth in computational modeling, data collection and integration, data storage and retrieval, data processing, modeling and analytics, and visualization.
+Plus, electives from Khoury College of Computer Sciences, the College of Engineering, or a Northeastern partner college provide an opportunity to explore key contextual areas or more complex technical applications.

-- Interdisciplinary program between the College of Computer and Information Science and the Department of Electrical and Computer Engineering in the College of Engineering
+- Interdisciplinary program between Khoury College and the Department of Electrical and Computer Engineering in the College of Engineering

 - Courses are tailored toward technically or mathematically trained students